 In addition, CallRail makes it easy to sort and analyze your reports by source and keyword to get a better analysis of your data.
 When you’re ready to share your data, you can easily export your reports as CSV files.

 Inbound call tracking is great, but outbound call tracking is just as valuable.
-This useful feature allows you use one of your tracking numbers to place calls to customers, enabling you to track and record outbound calls.
-With outbound call tracking, you’ll be able to see which team members are following up on calls and quickly follow up on missed calls for a faster lead response time.
+This useful feature allows you use to one of your tracking numbers to place calls to customers, enabling you to track and record outbound calls.
+With outbound call tracking, you’ll be able to see which sales team members are following up on phone leads and quickly follow up on missed calls for a faster lead response time.

 Call tracking’s powerful features allow businesses to truly get to know their customers and understand their behavior.
-By digging deep into customer insights, you’ll be able to tailor your marketing strategy for success.
+From small business owners to large corporations, call tracking can help you dig deeper into you customer insights to measure and improve your business’ success.

 Want to learn more about how call tracking can enhance your marketing strategy?
-Download our white paper to discover how call tracking can help boost your marketing ROI.
+Download our ebook to discover how call tracking can help boost your marketing ROI.